stevenpegg/react-vtkjs-viewport/README.md

 **addMouseScrollManipulator: bool**
 * **vtkInteractorStyleRotatableMPRCrosshairs** has a new model value **extendVtkInteractorStyleMPRSlice: bool** that lets you not extend the slice manipulator.

+Before pushing any changes to master ensure you have updated the list directory by running: npm run build

 ## Install

 This project consumes `vtk.js` as an ES6 dependency.